Warriors-Coding-Team/OER-Cafe/README.md

 # OER-Cafe
 This is the list of programming books and lessons taught in English.
-These Open Education Resources (OERs) can effectively be accessed by a smartphone or a desktop computer.
+These Open Education Resources (OERs) can effectively be accessed using any smartphone or desktop computer.

 ***Links text format***: *'Name of the book'* - *'Name of author.'* The ticked books shows those that have exercises at chapter ends.